ethan-25/only-philly-sports/README.md

 </h1>
 <p align="center">
 <sub>Still a work in progress.
-If there are any recent commits to this repo, that means an update should be coming soon!</sub>
+If there are any recent commits to this repo, that means an update should be coming within 7 business days (according to Microsoft).</sub>
   </p>

 ***